 Walter was elected to the Massachusetts State Senate in 2016, serving the Norfolk, Bristol, Plymouth District.
 The district includes the towns of Avon, Braintree, precincts 1, 1A, 2 and 2A, Canton, Milton, Randolph, Sharon, precincts 2 and 3, and Stoughton, all in the county of Norfolk; the town of Easton, precincts 3 to 6, inclusive, in the county of Bristol; and the towns of East Bridgewater, precinct 4, and West Bridgewater in the county of Plymouth.

-For the 2021 legislative session, Walter has been assigned to the following committees: Senate Chair of the Joint Committee of Public Safety and Homeland Security; Senate Vice Chair of the Joint Committee of Labor and Workforce Development; and member of the Joint Committee on Bonding, Capital Expenditures and State Assets, the Joint Committee on State Administration and Regulatory Oversight, and the Joint Committee on Tourism, Arts and Cultural Development.
+For the 2021 legislative session, Walter has been assigned to the following committees: Senate Chair of the Joint Committee of Public Safety and Homeland Security; Senate Vice Chair of the Joint Committee on Labor and Workforce Development; and member of the Joint Committee on Bonding, Capital Expenditures, and State Assets; the Joint Committee on State Administration and Regulatory Oversight; and the Joint Committee on Tourism, Arts and Cultural Development.

-Previously, Walter proudly served as the Senate Chair of the Joint Committee on Veterans and Federal Affairs, and the Senate Vice-Chair of the Joint Committee on Environment, Natural Resources and Agriculture.
-In addition, he serves on the Joint Committee on Economic Development and Emerging Technologies; Mental Health, Substance Use and Recovery; and Public Service.
-He was also a member of the Senate Committee on Bonding, Capital Expenditures and State Assets.
+Previously, Walter proudly served as the Senate Chair of the Joint Committee on Veterans and Federal Affairs, and the Senate Vice-Chair of the Joint Committee on Environment, Natural Resources, and Agriculture.
+In addition, he served on the Joint Committee on Economic Development and Emerging Technologies; Mental Health, Substance Use and Recovery; and Public Service.
+He was also a member of the Senate Committee on Bonding, Capital Expenditures, and State Assets.